 - Highlight mechanisms for health care systems to address institutional bias and racism inherent in cancer care for communities of color and establish measures to track progress.

-The three competitively selected community and health system stakeholder groups participating in the initiative are:
+The three competitively selected community and health system stakeholder groups that participated in the initiative included:

 |Community Partner||Health Care Partner||Location|